Alcaro/misctoys/lazinessbugs.md

 Going to any data: URI and pulling the URL bar contents to the tab list does nothing.
 Upon further inspection, it's throwing a "NS_ERROR_DOM_BAD_URI: Access to restricted URI denied" error. data: shouldn't be restricted, the only thing whose contents are more public than data: is about:blank.

+Since version 46.0 (the GTK3 switch), many buttons (the Page Bookmarked, for example) shrank to about half height.

+Version 46 also made the bottom pixel of a large dropdown menu (for example a bookmark folder with 100 entries) non-interactive, so I can't drag a tab into a huge folder and wave it around until I reach the bottom.

 ![Downloaded file: 411.2744140625KB](https://github.com/Alcaro/misctoys/blob/master/firefoxbug.png)